Whilst the Harrier was not the first jet-powered V/STOL (Vertical/Short Take Off and Landing) aircraft ever built it is arguably the best.

 The Harrier had come quite a long way from the P.1127.
 Major design revisions were the key to making the P.1127 into an aircraft that would be effective for the military.

 Most importantly, a more powerful Pegasus 11 Mk 101 engine was used, which produced over 10,000 pounds more thrust than the Kestrel!
 Being able to take off on short runways with a combat load was essential to the viability of the Harrier.
-Whereas earlier models struggled or overheated.
+In contrast, earlier models struggled or overheated.
 This new engine enabled exactly what was required.

 Even with all this new power, the Harrier was still very much a transonic aircraft.
 She was able to break past Mach 1 in a dive, but would top out at 731 mph in level flight.